stcarrez/ada-ado/README.md

 fail if no supported database was found.
 Check the [Database Drivers](#database-drivers) section to install them and run the configure again after the installation.

+## Version 2.4.0   - Under development
+  - Feature #11: Support to audit creation of new objects in the database

 ## Version 2.3.0   - Aug 2022
   - Fix #4: Is_Loaded predicate operation is false when an object is not yet inserted in the database
   - Fix #5: Exception raised when SQLite Query_Statement is finalized if the SQL query was invalid